Goutam192002/bucks-app/README.md

 ## How to test this project?

 - Go to https://bucks-app.herokuapp.com/invite.html.
 Enter your mobile number and name and select a company.
 On submitting, the backend creates new user and links him/her to the respective company.
+Save the `_id` field value for future use.
+(Needed for making a disbursal)

 - Go to https://bucks-app.herokuapp.com/.
 This is the app for gig worker.
 You can find card details, transactions, balance etc. Enter mobile, verify code, complete kyc to be able to reach home screen.